annyzy/WeHelp/README.md

 ## How to Generate Documentation in JavaScript

 1. Install documentation.js using npm

    ```shell
    npm install -g documentation
    ```

-2. Writing your documentaion in each js file:
+2. Write your documentaion in each js file following this format:

    ```javascript
    /**
     *